kaltura/DeveloperPortalDocs/documentation/PlayKit/TVPAPIStatsPlugin-Android.md

 This article describes the steps required for using the TVPAPI Stats Plugin on Android devices to get statistical information on the device, as well as the events supported by the plugin.

-## Configuring the TVPAPI Stats Plugin

 ### Register the TVPAPI Stats Plugin

-Register the plugin in your application as follows:
+Register the TVPAPI Stats Plugin in your application as follows:

 ```
 PlayKitManager.registerPlugins(TVPAPIAnalyticsPlugin.factory);
 ```

-### Configure the Plugin Configuration Object
+### Configure the Plugin Configuration Object for the TVPAPI Stats Plugin

-To configure the TVPAPI Stats Plugin, add the following configuration to your `pluginConfig` file:
+To configure the TVPAPI Stats Plugin, add the following configuration to your `pluginConfig` file as follows:

 ```
 private void configureTVPAPIPlugin(PlayerConfig pluginConfig) {